Xbox 360 technical specifications: Graphics processing unit

-While the first Xbox's graphics processing unit was produced by Nvidia, the Xbox 360 had a chip designed by ATI called Xenos.
+While the first Xbox's graphics processing unit was produced by Nvidia, the Xbox 360 had a chip designed by ATI called Xenos (later Gunga).
 The chip was developed under the name "C1" and "R500" was often used to refer to it.
 The GPU package contains two separate silicon dies, each built on a 90 nm process with a clock speed of 500 MHz; the GPU proper, manufactured by TSMC and a 10 MB eDRAM daughter-die, manufactured by NEC.
 Thanks to the daughter die, the Xenos can do 4× MSAA, z-buffering, and alpha blending with no appreciable performance penalty on the GPU.
 The GPU also houses additional capabilities typically separated into a motherboard chipset in PC systems, effectively replacing the northbridge chip.
 It has a theoretical peak of 240 GFLOPS.
-Due to the GPU frequently overheating in early motherboard models, Microsoft revised the GPU heat sink in order to eliminate thermal throttling.
+Early models of the GPU had reliability issues.
+This was fixed around mid 2008.

 Memory and system bandwidth

 The console features 512 MB of GDDR3 RAM clocked at 700 MHz with an effective transmission rate of 1.4 GHz on a 128-bit bus.
 The memory is shared by the CPU and the GPU via the unified memory architecture.
 This memory is produced by either Samsung or Qimonda.

 According to Mark Rein of Epic Games, Microsoft had originally planned on using only 256 MB of RAM, but the decision to increase it was based on Epic's upcoming Gears of War title.
 Epic had been arguing for Microsoft to increase the memory for some time, and Tim Sweeney had sent Microsoft screenshots of what Gears would look like at 256 MB, and then at their proposed 512 MB.
-Shortly thereafter, Epic was the first studio told of new 512 MB size specification and claimed it cost them a billion dollars but felt it was better for gamers.
+Mark Rein further claimed that Epic Games was the first studio to be told of the new 512 MB memory specification in a phone call with the chief financial officer of Microsoft Game Studios, with the CFO claiming the change would cost a billion dollars, Rein replied that the new specification was better for gamers.

 The Xbox 360 has an extensive amount of bandwidth in comparison to its competition; however, this statistic includes the eDRAM logic to memory bandwidth, and not internal CPU bandwidths.
 The eDRAM internal logic to its internal memory bandwidth is 256 GB/s.
 The high bandwidth is used primarily for z-buffering, alpha blending, and antialiasing; it saves time and space on the GPU die.
 Between the eDRAM die and the GPU, data is transferred at 32 GB/s.
 The memory interface bus has a bandwidth of 22.40 GB/s and the Southbridge a bandwidth of 0.5 GB/s.